 Scheduling an Audition

 Irene enters all information from the audition request form in the audition database and prospective student database, both of which are on the college server.
 (These databases are often accessed by the dean’s office staff, particularly if the admissions office has a question about an applicant.)
-Information from the form is used to access the student’s Penn State ID in the AIS system (name, hometown, date of birth).
-At this point, an initial status check is done, as the data warehouse is updated only once a week and new applicants may not appear on the admissions report.
+Information from the form is used to access the student’s Penn State ID in LionPath (name, hometown, date of birth).
+At this point, an initial status check is done, as information is updated only once a week and new applicants may not appear on the admissions report.

 The student’s name is placed on the audition schedule, usually in the order that it was processed, unless a specific time request has been made by the family.
 The student receives an email letter which confirms the date, outlines the general schedule for the day, and provides other information about parking, lodging (sometimes special rates for auditionees and their families), and even attire.
-A student background form is sent as an attachment, requesting return within ten days.
+A student background form is accessible through a link in the email letter, and a return of that form is requested within 10 days.
 These forms are then forwarded to the faculty, either by email or hard copy placed in their mailbox.
 Any forms, resumes, or letters are placed in the student’s audition file, which also includes an audition record form.

-Audition Days are typically four designated Saturdays in January and February.
+Audition Days are typically four designated Saturdays in January and February, with an additional one in December on the day of the School of Music Mosaic concert.
 (Trombone auditions are on Sundays.)
 Audition Day activities begin with registration and include an audition with one or more studio instructors, and in the case of the voice studio, ensemble directors.
 Many faculty use the audition as an opportunity to work with the student in a mini-lesson format, as well as evaluate the student’s performance of prepared repertoire.
 In addition, high school seniors are asked to take a brief theory quiz; results help to identify students who may need to do remedial studies in theory prior to coming to Penn State.
 Voice auditionees in whom the faculty are interested are invited to return that afternoon for a mini-lesson with faculty, aural skills assessment, and an interview.

 The Undergraduate Application Process section on the School of Music website contains a link which may be accessed by students who want to send a recorded audition.
 Generally, students should contact the studio instructor for permission to send a recording and check to see if the audition requirements should be adjusted.
 (The piano area requires a signed statement verifying that the recording has not been altered, and that the student himself/herself is the performer.)

 Ideally, a student should come to Penn State for a “live” audition, but if travel distance is a factor, the faculty may agree to a recording.
-(The voice area does not accept recordings.)
+(Please note that the voice faculty prefer “live” auditions, but may agree to accept a preliminary electronic file (i.e., YouTube) audition for students who live a great distance from Penn State.
+Special permission is required from the voice faculty.)

 Students should send recordings to Irene, rather than to the faculty.
 To assure that recordings have not been misplaced or lost in transit, there is a tracking system in place.
 Once the recording is received, Irene logs the date of receipt into the database, prepares an audition folder, and lists the date the recording was given to the faculty member for review.
 She also notifies the student that we have received the recording.
 Recordings are due no later than the week before the last audition date in order to give faculty time to evaluate them.